ballerkobe808/acme-api/README.md

 # ACME API (Bundled with the Acme Trader Client)

-This is a Ruby on Rails Cryptocurrency api built using Ruby on Rails 5 that connects to three different cryptocurrency sources to serve to the ReactJs web client here:
+This is a Ruby on Rails Cryptocurrency api built using Ruby on Rails 5 that connects to three different cryptocurrency sources to serve an api used by the ReactJs web client here:

 - https://github.com/ballerkobe808/acme-trader-client